mendes5/react-webgpu/README.md

 # Handling device lost events

-My favorite detail here is how well this architecture handle crahes.
+My favorite detail here is how well this architecture handle crashes.
 Normally if your rendering device is lost ou are out of luck, all your GPU state is lost, to get back at where you left off, you would need to restart the game or application.

 Here the resources are "just created again" and the frame loop restart.